wonton888/find_replace/readme.md

 An app that allows the user to input a string, a word that they want to find, and add a replacement word for the found word.
 The expected output is a new string with the replacement word.

+//started project late in the day, around 12pm with a long lunch.//

 Setup
 ----------
 * Clone repository: